balderdashy/sails-docs/concepts/Middleware/Middleware.md

  **compress**              | Compresses response data using gzip/deflate.
  **methodOverride**        | Provides faux HTTP method support, letting you use HTTP verbs such as PUT or DELETE in places where the client doesn't support it (e.g. legacy versions of Internet Explorer.)
 If a request has a `_method` parameter set to `"PUT"`, the request will be routed as if it was a proper PUT request.
 See [Connect's methodOverride docs](http://www.senchalabs.org/connect/methodOverride.html) for more information if you need it.
  **poweredBy**             | Attaches an `X-Powered-By` header to outgoing responses.
- **$custom**               | Provides backwards compatbility for a configuration option from Sails v0.9.x.
-Since Sails v0.10 offers much more configuration flexibility for HTTP middleware, as long as you are not using `sails.config.express.customMiddleware`, you can confidentally remove this item from the list.
+ **$custom**               | Provides backwards compatibility for a configuration option from Sails v0.9.x.
+Since Sails v0.10 offers much more configuration flexibility for HTTP middleware, as long as you are not using `sails.config.express.customMiddleware`, you can confidently remove this item from the list.
  _router_ *                | This is where the bulk of your app logic gets applied to any given request.
 In addition to running `"before"` handlers in hooks (e.g. csrf token enforcement) and some internal Sails logic, this routes requests using your app's explicit routes (in [`sails.config.routes`]()) and/or route blueprints.
  _www_ *                   | Serves static files- usually images, stylesheets, scripts- in your app's "public" folder (configured in [`sails.config.paths`](), conventionally [`.tmp/public/`]()) using Connect's [static middleware](http://www.senchalabs.org/connect/static.html).
  **favicon**               | Serves the [browser favicon](http://en.wikipedia.org/wiki/Favicon) for your app if one is provided as `/assets/favicon.ico`.